tomgus1/traveller-dashboard/database/README.md

 ## Why This Approach?

+✅ **Simplified Role System** - Campaign creators are auto-admins with full control
+✅ **Campaign Isolation** - Each campaign is independently managed by its creator
 ✅ **Single File Setup** - Everything in one place
+✅ **Migration Safe** - Can be run multiple times without issues
+✅ **Auto User Profiles** - Automatically creates profiles for new users
 ✅ **Clean and Simple** - Only what the app actually uses
 ✅ **No Legacy Code** - Removed all unused tables and complex migrations
 ✅ **Proven Working** - Based on actual application usage analysis